Shooting outside Texas church leaves 1 person dead: authorities

 CLICK HERE TO GET THE FOX NEWS APP

-Authorities tweeted a photo and said they were looking for 62-year-old Arthur Edigin in connection to the shooting.
-The man was described by the sheriff's office as being five-foot-four and “driving a white ‘08 Suburban w/damaged right front quarter panel.”

-A mother at the scene told KTRK that her husband and children were there on lockdown.
+A mother at the scene told Houston's KTRK-TV that her husband and children were inside the church during the lockdown.
 Pam Ledesma’s spouse let her know that they were located inside a gym closet and were praying the rosary, she told the outlet.

 "It's just crazy to see that stuff like happens, number one at a church, and I know we live in Houston, but at the same time, I mean, I don't know what kind of person would do that at a church when people are just trying to pray at night," Ledesma told KTRK.